 If you don’t know the name of Joseph Williamson Luter III (’61), you may know Smithfield Foods, the sausage company his family has owned since 1936.
-A boar’s profile represents the company in the dorm’s seal.
+A boar’s profile represents the company in the residence hall’s seal.
 Mr. Luter is an esteemed University supporter who served on the Board of Trustees from 1997-2001.
-The dorm’s spacious commons area hosted a concert featuring Australian folk rocker Jennifer Knapp in 2012.
+The residence hall’s spacious commons area hosted a concert featuring Australian folk rocker Jennifer Knapp in 2012.

-My name is Darlene May.
 I am a Full Teaching Professor in the Department of Romance Languages, founder of the Arabic Program at Wake Forest, an affiliated faculty member in the interdisciplinary Middle East/South Asia Studies Program, and occasional Resident Director of the WFU Summer Study Abroad Program in Fez, Morocco.
 Because of the clear commitment to Humanities and the Liberal Arts in our curriculum, the value placed on international learning and multi-cultural competency for our students, and the high priority given to teacher-student engagement on our campus, I cannot imagine teaching anywhere else and being as happy as I am here!
 As a first-generation college student, I am an active participant in First in the Forest activities.
 I am also heavily involved in the campus-wide Diversity and Inclusion initiative as well as in community-wide interfaith work as a founding member of both Interfaith Winston-Salem and Compassionate Winston-Salem.
 Languages are a passion of mine, and having been fortunate enough to study and live outside the U.S. in Colombia, Spain, Egypt, Saudi Arabia, and Morocco, I am fluent not only in English but also in Spanish, Modern Standard Arabic, and several dialects of Arabic.
-My relationship with Wake Forest goes back to 2001, when the older of my two sons enrolled as a freshman.
-Now, as the proud parent of two alumni (’05 and ’10)—one of whom is a past resident of Luter!—I feel grateful to be able to relate to the university both as a faculty member and a parent.
-My wish for all of you 2016-17 residents of Luter is that you find as much pleasure and fulfillment in your WFU experience as my sons and I have!
-I am delighted to have the opportunity to be a part of your experience.
+My relationship with WFU goes back to 2001, when the older of my two sons enrolled as a freshman.
+Now, as the proud parent of two alumni (’05 and ’10)—one of whom is a past resident of Luter!—I feel grateful to be able to relate to the university both as a member of faculty and a parent.